University of Lancashire: Sports

-The university outdoor sport facilities can be found at UCLan Sports Arena (USA) which is located two miles away and was opened in 2000 by The Princess Royal.
+The university outdoor sport facilities can be found at Sports Arena (USA) which is located two miles away and was opened in 2000 by The Princess Royal.
 The £12 million arena provides facilities for rugby league, rugby union, football (five grass pitches), hockey (two floodlit all-weather pitches), netball, tennis (four floodlit courts), and cycling (1 mi circuit), as well as an eight-lane athletics area, equipped for school, club, and county competitions.

 The university's Motor Sports Engineering and Operations students run a motor racing team, UCLAN Racing.

 Media

-The Pulse is the student newspaper.
-It is six times a year, and began in 1985 as the Ribble Echo and then was named Pluto until June 2016.
-It is now printed in tabloid format with colour photography.
-The newspaper published its first edition on 12 September 2016.
+The Pulse was a student media brand at the Union.
+It consisted of a student newspaper which printed six times a year, and began in 1985 as the Ribble Echo; Pulse Radio, founded in 1999 as Frequency Radio; and a TV station.
+The Pulse stopped broadcasting in 2020 due to the COVID-19 pandemic, however efforts were taken in 2024 to relaunch the organisation.

-Pulse Radio is the student radio station which is located on the ground floor of the Students' Union building.
-It was founded in 1999 as Frequency Radio and is currently broadcasting during term time.
-The new radio station started broadcasting on 12 September 2016.

-Pulse Radio is the student television station which is located on the ground floor of the Students' Union building.
-The station covers news, entertainment, and documentaries.